Jessica Pegula is back in the US Open quarterfinals after a fourth-round romp, will face Krejcikova

 The 58th-ranked Li was the highest-ranked player Pegula has faced in the tournament, but the 25-year-old was overpowered in her first appearance in the round of 16 in a major.
 Pegula broke her all four times she served in the 25-minute first set, and she had just five winners against 19 unforced errors in the match.

 Carlos Alcaraz hit a behind-the-back shot to win a point in a 7-6 (3), 6-3, 6-4 victory over Arthur Rinderknech that made the Spaniard the youngest man in the Open era to reach 13 Grand Slam quarterfinals.
-Novak Djokovic was on the schedule along with Sabalenka and Taylor Fritz, last year's runner-up and the only American man remaining.
+Novak Djokovic reached his record 64th career Grand Slam quarterfinal by defeating qualifier Jan-Lennard Stuff 6-3, 6-3, 6-2 despite being bothered by his neck.
+Next for Djokovic is a meeting against Taylor Fritz, last year’s runner-up and the only American man remaining.
+Djokjovic is 10-0 against Fritz, who beat No. 21 Tomas Machac in straight sets.
+Sabalenka returned to the quarterfinals with a 6-1, 6-4 win over Cristina Bucsa.
+Sabalenka’s next opponent will be Elena Rybakina or Marketa Vondrousova.

 AP tennis: https://apnews.com/hub/tennis